awsdocs/amazon-pinpoint-user-guide/doc-source/welcome.md

 ### Define Audience Segments<a name="welcome-segments"></a>

 Reach the right audience for your messages by [defining audience segments](segments.md)\.
-A segment designates which users receive the messages that are sent from a campaign\.
+A segment designates which users receive the messages that are sent from a campaign or journey\.
 You can define dynamic segments based on data that's reported by your application, such as operating system or mobile device type\.
 You can also import static segments that you define outside of Amazon Pinpoint\.

 ### Engage Your Audience with Messaging Campaigns<a name="welcome-campaigns"></a>